Nick Yelloly: 2024

 Going into the 2024 IMSA season, Yelloly and De Phillippi remained with the #25 crew.
 Seventh at Daytona and fourth at Sebring preceded a missed fifth at Long Beach, where De Phillippi crashed out at turn 6, having pitted to repair damage beforehand following a pileup.
 More misfortune followed in Detroit: De Phillippi first slid into a tyre barrier on cold tyres after exiting the pits, then broke his car's rear right suspension on the exit of turn 2 minutes later.
 Road America saw Yelloly make a race-ending mistake, as the Briton crashed into the wall at Carousel corner.
-Fuel strategy conspired to earn the #25 its only podium of the season in Indianapolis, as Yelloly's crew came home second just behind the sister car.
+Fuel strategy conspired to earn the No. 25 its only podium of the season in Indianapolis, as Yelloly's crew came home second just behind the sister car.
 Yelloly and De Phillippi finished eighth in the championship, having retired from the season-ending Atlanta event following a technical failure.

 Yelloly at the 2024 12 Hours of Sebring.

 After the race, BMW announced that Yelloly would be leaving the manufacturer after six years as a works driver.
 During the announcement, BMW M Motorsport director Andreas Roos stressed that Yelloly had "everything a manufacturer could wish for in a racing driver", describing him as "extremely talented", "a great guy", and reliable.